 - Yellow-bellied Slider

 Idea Pond For Turtles: Things You Should Consider

 If you are enthusiastic about rearing turtles in the pond, you need to maintain a few things to make the pond ideal for turtles.

 First off, secure the pond area from predators.
 It is as important as building the pond itself.
-You need to protect the turtles from raccoons, big birds, rats, moles, and sometimes your pet dogs can also be a threat.
+You need to protect the turtles from raccoons, big birds, rats, and moles, and sometimes your pet dogs can also be a threat.

 Next thing, you must balance between the sunlight and shedding around and on the pond.
-It is because turtles often come out of the water and look for a shed to take rest.
-Also, overexposure to the sunlight of the pond will help the growth of algae, which sometimes causes skin irritation of the turtles.
+It is because turtles often come out of the water and look for a shed to take a rest.
+Also, overexposure to the sunlight of the pond will help the growth of algae, which sometimes causes skin irritation in the turtles.

 You should also focus on the pond size.
-For instance, if you want to keep five to ten turtles, the pond should be anywhere 80-100 square feet with an averaged depth of 3-5 feet.
+For instance, if you want to keep five to ten turtles, the pond should be anywhere between 80-100 square feet with an average depth of 3-5 feet.
 Lastly, you should also place some logs around the pond so that turtles may busk on it.

-We hope that you will find these species easy to a pet in your pond with our brief description of how to create an ideal pond for turtles.
+We hope that you will find these species easy to pet in your pond with our brief description of how to create an ideal pond for turtles.
 Happy petting!